 Shravana Shukravara Pooja is also known as Sampath Shukravara vratha.
 This is performed in the Hindu month of Shravana, July – August in Gregorian calendar dedicated to Goddess Lakshmi / Gowri.
 This pooja / vratha / religious observance is performed on all the Fridays of Shravana.
-This year (2016) Shravana masa is from 3rd Aug to 1st Sept.
-The Fridays are 5th August, 12th August, 19th August, and 26th August.
+For the pooja dates click here.

 On this day women are supposed to take an oil head bath early in the morning.
 Divide a mud or copper or silver pot into five pots and in each segment draw Shanka / Conch shell, Chakra / Disc, two Goddess Lakshmi / Gowri, Cow and Calf, Elephant as shown in the picture below.